erimcg/Using-D3js/00_01_introduction.md

 # Introduction

-[D3.js](https://d3js.org) (Data Driven Documents) is an open source JavaScript library that allows you to create dynamic data visualizations by manipulating a document's DOM.
-It was created by Mike Bostic, a former graphics editor for the New York Times.

-The library allows you to create standard visualizations like line graphs, pie charts, and scatter plots, but was engineered to be incredibly flexible to also allow developers to create custom visualizations and complex visualizations like the [Steamgraph](https://bl.ocks.org/mbostock/4060954) shown below.
+[D3.js](https://d3js.org) (Data Driven Documents) is an open source JavaScript library created by [Mike Bostic](https://github.com/mbostock) that allows you to create an incredible array of dynamic data visualizations in a document's DOM.
+With the library you can create standard visualizations like line graphs, pie charts, and scatter plots, but because the library was engineered to be incredibly flexible, you can also create custom visualizations and complex visualizations like the [Steamgraph](https://bl.ocks.org/mbostock/4060954) shown below.

 <style>
 #button {
   display: block;
   position: relative;
   top: 10px;
   left: 10px;
+}
+.menu_button {
+  width: 20px;
+  height: 20px;
+  position: relative;
+  top: 3px;
 }
 </style>